microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 - ``-fspv-target-env=<env>``: Specifies the target environment for this compilation.
   The current valid options are ``vulkan1.0`` and ``vulkan1.1``.
 If no target environment is provided, ``vulkan1.0`` is used as default.
+- ``-fspv-flatten-resource-arrays``: Flattens arrays of textures and samplers into individual resources, each taking one binding number.
+For example, an array of 3 textures will become 3 texture resources taking 3 binding numbers.
+  This makes the behavior similar to DX.
+Without this option, you would get 1 array object taking 1 binding number.
+Note that arrays of {RW|Append|Consume}StructuredBuffers are currently not supported in the SPIR-V backend.
 - ``-Wno-vk-ignored-features``: Does not emit warnings on ignored features resulting from no Vulkan support, e.g., cbuffer member initializer.